Wahine disaster 1968

 Primary sources are things like letters, images, diaries, and other information created during that time in history or by people who were there.

-This search site focuses on New Zealand history and brings together results from lots of different websites.
+DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites such as libraries, museums, universities and government sites all at once.
 It has lots of primary sources and the results are grouped by the type of information.

 - Search for 'Wahine disaster' and look through the different tabs of results.